souravs17031999/AUTOMATE-DATA-PIPELINE/README.md

 ![output](/images/output1.JPG)

 # Output :
-* All images (100 per call to script, can be changed from script) will be directly downloaded at new directory created : 'dataset_images'.
+* All images (100 per call to script, can be changed from script) will be directly downloaded at new directory created : 'sourav_images' (can be changed in the script).
 > Some samples of images :
 ![output](/images/output5.JPG)
 ![output](/images/output6.JPG)